mgmt-sa-tiger-team/sap-hana-workshop/exercises/rhel_sap/3-compliance/README.md

 ![Resource limits 7](images/3-lab-insights-resource-limits-7.png)

 Clicking on one of the hosts we've been working with (yours will be named differently) we can see the output of the playbook.
+Note the changes made hightlighted in red.

 ![Resource limits 8](images/3-lab-insights-resource-limits-8.png)